How to Touch Up Paint A Car?

 #1 Choose the Right Paint

-Consult your vehicle’s owner’s manual to determine the exact type of paint for touch-ups.
-If you are unable to locate your manual, contact a local auto parts supplier or dealership for the appropriate paint.
+Check your owner’s manual to find the exact paint type of your vehicle.
+If you can’t find your manual, a local auto parts store can point you to the right one.

-#7 Use A Mild Soap and A Soft Cloth to Clean
+#6 Clean With Mild Soap and a Soft Cloth

 Frequently Asked Questions